 "It's alright.
 It's a stupid rule anyway."
-She pressed a button that caused a loud buzz, then the glass door at her side clicked.
+She pressed a button that caused a loud buzz, then the glass door to her side clicked.
 "Go on ahead."

 "Thank you, thank you.
 And sorry again."
 I kept bowing for some reason, I probably looked stupid.

 I stepped inside the doors only to bask in the warm morning light that passed through the large window walls.
 A slight strain caused a bit of pain on my eyes.
 Small specks of dust glimmered like small candles on the glass.
-The Janitor is probably going to get fired one of these days.
-In a city renowned for its cleanliness this was unacceptable.
+More amazing was the fact the janitor hadn't been fired yet, in a city renowned for its cleanliness this was unacceptable.
 But that was none of my concern.

-I passed clusters of doors that lead to offices, hoards of cubicles filled with wasted human lives.
-Zombies walked alongside me.
-I followed their ways and kept my eyes pinned to the floor.
+I passed clusters of doors that lead to offices.
+Hoards of cubicles filled with wasted human lives also littered the building.
+Zombies walked alongside me, I followed their ways and kept my eyes pinned to the floor.
 In this grey lifestyle eyes are only meant to open but not see; hands are meant to work, not feel; voices are meant to be heard, not understood; and lives are meant to be drained, not lived.

 My heart clenched for a moment as the thought of my future being tossed into the betting pot passed my mind.
 Is this it?
 Is this what awaits me?
-Waking up every morning just to sit in a 5 by 5 foot space as I file and write paperwork?
+Waking up every morning to an unmeaningful life just to sit in a 5 by 5 cubicle as I file stuff?

-Since the first time I entered those doors these question have been ringing in my head.
-At first they were quiet whispers that merged well with the ambiance, now they over power my commands to stop as they screech like deafening cries of a banshee.
+Since the first time I entered those doors these question had been ringing in my head.
+At first they were quiet whispers that merged well with the ambiance, now they over power my commands to stop as they screech like the deafening cries of a banshee.